shakebugs/shake-docs/docs/react/configuration-and-data/auto-attach-files.md

 You can programmatically attach files by using any of the methods described below.
-To define which files will be attached when a user submits a ticket, you must call the `Shake.onPrepareData` method overriding the `attachedFiles` method inside, as shown in the examples below.
+To define which files will be attached when a user submits a ticket, you must call the `Shake.setShakeReportData` method overriding the `attachedFiles` method inside, as shown in the examples below.

 :::note

-You can call the `Shake.onPrepareData` method anywhere in your app, just be careful to only call it once since any subsequent calls will override the former ones.
+You can call the `Shake.setShakeReportData` method anywhere in your app, just be careful to only call it once since any subsequent calls will override the former ones.
 :::

 ### Set a custom filename and then attach a file